 3. Utilizing Langchain’s Native OpenTelemetry Export (Advanced)

 Langchain itself can be configured to export OpenTelemetry traces.
 If you set this up and configure Langchain to send traces to an OpenTelemetry collector endpoint that LangWatch is also configured to receive from (or if LangWatch is your OTLP endpoint), then LangWatch can ingest these natively generated Langchain traces.
+Setup (Conceptual):- Configure Langchain for OpenTelemetry export.
+This usually involves setting environment variables:

 - Initialize LangWatch: